Extensions of the universal theta divisor: Wall-crossing formula for the theta divisor

 holds in the Chow group of $0$-cycles on $T$. \end{proposition}

 \begin{proof}

-The $0$-th and $1$-st higher pushforwards of $F$ and $F (\mathcal{C}^-_{i,S})$ under $\pi_T$ are sheaves of the same rank.
-Indeed, taking higher pushforwards commutes with base change, and the $0$-th and $1$-st cohomology of $F$ and $F (\mathcal{C}^-_{i,S})$ on the fiber of a geometric point in $T$ have the same dimension by the Riemann-Roch formula for curves, since the fiberwise degree is $g-1$.
+The $0$-th and $1$-st higher pushforwards of $F$ and of $F (\mathcal{C}^-_{i,S})$ under $\pi_T$ are sheaves of the same rank.
+Indeed, taking derived pushforwards commutes with base change, and the $0$-th and $1$-st cohomology of $F$ and $F (\mathcal{C}^-_{i,S})$ on the fiber of a geometric point in $T$ have the same dimension by the Riemann--Roch formula for curves, since the fiberwise degree is $g-1$.
 Therefore we have that both the degree-$0$ Chern characters

 vanish, so we deduce the following equality in the Chow group of $0$-cycles on $T$:

 Applying the Grothendieck-Riemann-Roch formula to $\pi_T$, we have